OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

   :alt: screenshot
   :align: right

-Start the 3D visualization suite from the :menuselection:`File --> NVIZ` menu item.
-Select the `elevation` map as the raster elevation and click [*Run*].
-Once the 3D display interface loads, maximize the window.
+In order to start the 3D visualization suite, select the `elevation` map as the raster elevation in the `Layer list` and additionally highlight the entry, then select in the `Map Display` window the "3D view" (at the right end of the toolbar).
+Once the 3D display interface loads, you will see several tabs for the display control of the 3D view.
-Next select :menuselection:`Visualize --> Raster Surfaces` from the top menu, and set the fine resolution to "1", then move the positioning puck and height slider around to get different views.
+Next select the "Data" tab and set the fine resolution to "1" (the lower the value, the finer the resolution), then move the positioning puck and height slider around to get different views.

-To drape satellite or aerial imagery over the top of the DEM, in the **Raster Surfaces** controls click on the **Surface Attributes** drop down menu and select "color".
-Select "New Map" to pick the overlay image; "`spot.image`" in the PERMANENT mapset is a good choice.
+To drape maps, satellite or aerial imagery over the top of the DEM, in the "Data" tab select as name for the **Surface Attributes** map the overlay image "`landuse`" in the PERMANENT mapset is a good choice.
+The new view is rendered immediately.
-Finally, click "*Accept*" and then once back at the main window click on the "*Draw*" button in the top-left, just under the File menu.
+Since the area is relatively flat, you can go back to the "View" tab and increase the Z exaggeration ("z-Exag").

+For easy navigation in the 3D view, switch on the "Rotate 3D scene" in the map display toolbar, then use the mouse to move the view around.

 Other things to try
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While not covered here, you may like to experiment with the new
+While not covered here, you may like to experiment with the
-Cartographic Composer and object-oriented Graphical Modeling Tool;
+Cartographic Composer and object-oriented Graphical Modelling Tool (offers
-you'll find icons to launch them on the lower row of icons in the
+export to Python); you'll find icons to launch them on the lower row of
-`Layer Manager` window.
+icons in the `Layer Manager` window.
 Further details can be found in
 the `wxGUI <../../grass/wxGUI.html>`_ help pages.

-The new GUI is written in Python, and if you're a fan of Python programming
+The wxGUI is written in Python, and if you're a fan of Python programming
-there are a number of great tools available to you.
-In the bottom of the
+there are a number of great tools and an API available to you.
+In the bottom
-`Layer Manager` window click on the `Python shell` tab and
+of the `Layer Manager` window click on the `Python shell` tab and
 type ``help(grass.core)`` to see a listing of the many functions available
 in the core GIS python library.
 Besides the core GIS functions there is
 also `array` (NumPy), `db` (database), `raster`, and `vector` libraries
 available.
-For advanced use `Pythons CTypes` is supported allowing the
+For advanced use `Pythons Ctypes` is supported allowing the
-Python programmer direct access to GRASS's extensive C libraries.
+Python programmer direct access to GRASS GIS' extensive C libraries.
+See the manual pages for an extensive description of the programming options.

 Shutdown and the command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~